Alino/coreos-mongodb-cluster/README.md

 Since we need dockercfg file to pull private / public repos from hub.docker.com, `docker login`

-### STEP2)
+### STEP2) Setup data volume container and mongodb replica set

 I use fleet-ui to see which services are running on the cluster.
 And then setup mongo repilca set.
+Once you launched fleet-ui, you might notice that it takes some time to configure replica set.
+Please be patient.

 ```
 source ~/.zsh_aliases